ebensakyi/unified-icesspool-app/README.md

 6. Let's provide a button on customer app to enable end the transaction and review SP performance too.
 7. App notification

+1. If phonenumber or email exist show message when adding service provider
+2. Deactivate provider not working well
+3. Reject duplicate withdrawal request